Example

 public void fetchCertificate(Collection<String> domains)

-throws IOException, AcmeException {
+throws IOException, AcmeException, InterruptedException {

 // Load the user key file.
 If there is no key file, create a new one.